JeevanMKJ/professinal_readme_generator/README.md

 - [Questions](#questions)

 ## Installation
-DAN
+To install this application use the “git clone []” repository to the local machine.
+Further needed are also: “VS Code” , “node.js”

 ## Usage
-DAN
+To use this application: open the folder in “VS Code” and open the “index.js” file.
+Open the “integrated terminal” for “index.js” and input the “node index.js” in the command line.
+Answer the questions in the command line.
+When all the questions have been completed the README should either be generated or updated.

 ## License
 This project is covered under the MIT license.

 ## Contributing
-DAN
+/

 ## Tests
-DAN
+/

 ## Questions
-If you have any questions, feel free to contact me at DAN.
+If you have any questions, feel free to contact me at jeevanjones.jmkj@gmail.com.
-You can also find me on GitHub at [DAN](https://github.com/DAN).
+You can also find me on GitHub at [JeevanMKJ](https://github.com/JeevanMKJ).